During and after school we will be on hand to support you in a number of ways and help you explore all your options for the future.

 - Training opportunities - Access a range of accredited courses and programmes

-- Aspiring Futures - They offer a tailored work experience service and advice to ensure young people can progress into the most suitable post 16 opportunities.
-They will allocate you an aspiring futures keyworker (progression worker) so you can access further guidance and peer mentoring, helping you achieve qualifications in Maths, English and IT, alongside other vocational qualifications
+- Aspiring Futures - They provide a careers advice and guidance service to ensure young people can progress into the most suitable post 16 opportunities.
+They will allocate you an Aspiring Futures Progression Adviser so you can access further guidance and peer mentoring, helping you achieve employment education or training

 - Work experience with the council - Ask your progression advisor for more information